swiftlang/swift-org-website/getting-started/_installing.md

 The [Windows Package Manager](https://docs.microsoft.com/windows/package-manager/) can be found in the [App Store](https://www.microsoft.com/en-us/p/app-installer/9nblggh4nns1) or be [installed directly](ms-appinstaller:?source=https://aka.ms/getwinget).

+0. Install required dependencies:

 The platform dependencies cannot be installed through the Windows Package Manager as the install rules do not install the components necessary.
+They will be installed through Visual Studio installer.

 ~~~ cmd
 winget install Git.Git